Careers360 Logo

 Frequently Asked Questions (FAQs)

-1. What are the different types of animal tissues?
+2. What are the different types of tissues in animals?

 There are mainly four types of animal tissues which are described in NCERT Class 11 Biology chapter 7 notes: epithelial tissue, connective tissue, muscular tissue, and neural tissue.